Asset Market Linkages in Crisis Periods

 We characterize asset return linkages during periods of stress by an extremal dependence measure.
-Contrary to correlation analysis, this nonparametric measure is not predisposed toward the normal distribution and can allow for nonlinear relationships.
-Our estimates for the G-5 countries suggest that simultaneous crashes between stock markets are much more likely than between bond markets.
-However, for the assessment of financial system stability the widely disregarded cross-asset perspective is particularly important.
-For example, our data show that stock-bond contagion is approximately as frequent as flight to quality from stocks into bonds.
+Contrary to correlation analysis, this non-parametric measure is not predisposed towards the normal distribution and can account for non-linear relationships.
+Our estimates for the G-5 countries suggest that simultaneous crashes in stock markets are about two times more likely than in bond markets.
+Moreover, stock-bond contagion is about as frequent as flight to quality from stocks into bonds.
 Extreme cross-border linkages are surprisingly similar to national linkages, illustrating a potential downside to international financial integration.

 |Keywords||bivariate extreme Value analysis, extreme co-movements, fight to quality, financial crises, market crashes, systemic risk|

 Hartmann, P., Straetmans, S., & de Vries, C.G..
 (2001).
 Asset Market Linkages in Crisis Periods (No. TI 01-071/2).
 Retrieved from http://hdl.handle.net/1765/6858